 Create the saline solution.

-The optimum electrical impedance of this solution is 1000 ohms or 1kOhm.
-However, a range of around 100 ohms around this optimal value will suffice.

 Create a 0.9% weight by volume saline solution with the salt and the distilled water.
 You will want at least 1.5-2 gallons of water in the bucket.
 We recommend not going above 4 gallons to allow for an air gap at the top to reduce possible spillage.
 Calculate how much salt you need accordingly.

 Thoroughly mix the salt into the distilled water, making sure that all of it has dissolved.

-Take an impedance measurement of the saline solution.
-This can be done with an Activa PC+S and a DBS electrode, or with a multimeter (I think).
+Take an impedance measurement of the saline solution with your development system.
+For example, this could be done using the impedance measurement functionality with an Activa PC+S or Summit System while connect to a DBS electrode.
+The optimum electrical impedance of this solution is 1kOhm +/- 10%

 If the impedance of the solution is too high, add a small amount of salt and measure again.
 If the impedance is too low, add a small amount of water and measure again.